2005 Red Lake shootings

-The Red Lake shootings was a spree killing that occurred on March 21, 2005, at two locations on the Red Lake Indian Reservation in Red Lake, Minnesota, United States.
-That afternoon at 2:00 p.m., 16-year-old Jeff Weise killed his grandfather (an Ojibwe tribal police sergeant) and his grandfather's girlfriend at their lakeside home.
-After taking his grandfather's police weapons and bulletproof vest, Weise drove his grandfather's police vehicle to Red Lake Senior High School, where he had been a student some months before.

-Weise shot and killed seven people at the school and wounded at least 9 others.
+On March 21, 2005, a domestic double homicide followed by a mass shooting occurred at two locations in the Red Lake Indian Reservation in Red Lake, Minnesota, United States.
+That afternoon, 16-year-old Jeff Weise killed his grandfather (an Ojibwe Red Lake police sergeant) and his grandfather's girlfriend at home.
+After taking his grandfather's police weapons and bulletproof vest, Weise drove his grandfather's police car to Red Lake Senior High School, where he was enrolled.
+Weise shot and killed seven people at the school and wounded nine others.
 The dead included an unarmed security guard at the entrance of the school, a teacher, and five students.
 After the police arrived, Weise exchanged gunfire with them.
-After being wounded, he shot and killed himself with a pump action shotgun inside of a classroom.
-At the time it was the deadliest school shooting in the United States since the Columbine High School massacre but was eventually surpassed by the Virginia Tech Shooting in 2007.
-It remains the deadliest school shooting in Minnesota history.
+After being wounded, he committed suicide inside of a classroom.
+It remains the deadliest mass shooting in Minnesota.

 Background

-At the time of the shooting, by some accounts, Jeff Weise was living with his paternal grandfather, Daryl Lussier Sr., a sergeant with the Red Lake Police Department, run by the Ojibwe (aka Chippewa) tribal government at the Red Lake Indian Reservation.
-The household included his grandfather's 32-year-old girlfriend, Michelle Leigh Sigana.

-The reservation of the Red Lake Band of Ojibwe is in northwest Minnesota and is one of two nationally that are "closed"; only Ojibwe tribal members may live and own land there.
+The reservation of the Red Lake Band of Ojibwe is in northwest Minnesota and is one of two nationally that are "closed", i.e. only Ojibwe tribal members may live and own land there.
 Its residents suffer high rates of unemployment, violence, and suicide.
 Housing is poor, and many students do not finish high school.
-Work opportunities are limited on the reservation, which has a population of more than 5,000.
+Work opportunities are limited on the reservation, which has a population of more than 5,000, and the unemployment rate was around 60 percent at the time of the shooting.
 A study in 2004 found that a high proportion of students in high school had thought of suicide.
+Half of the class of 2004 did not graduate from Red Lake Senior High School; Weise was enrolled in the school’s homebound program, which let students in the program complete schoolwork at home.
+The program was created to help at-risk students graduate.
 The nearest grocery stores are 32 mi away from Red Lake in Bemidji.

 Shootings

 Lakeside Home shooting

 On the day of the shootings, at 2:47 p.m., Weise retrieved a .22 caliber Ruger MKII pistol from his bedroom and fatally shot his grandfather, Daryl Lussier Sr., as he was sleeping; he shot him two times in the head and ten times in the chest.
-According to Weise's friends, the teenager may have had the gun for as long as a year.
-He took Lussier's two police-issue weapons, a .40 caliber Glock 22 pistol and a 12 gauge Remington 870 pump-action shotgun, a gun belt and a bulletproof vest.
+According to Weise's friends, he may have had the gun for as long as a year.
+He took Lussier's police gear, a .40 caliber Glock 22 pistol, a 12 gauge Remington 870 pump-action shotgun, a gun belt and a bulletproof vest.
 Weise then fatally shot Michelle Sigana, his grandfather's girlfriend, two times in the head as she carried laundry up the stairs.

+Weise also intended to take a AR-15 style rifle but he found it to be jammed.
+Police later said that if the rifle had been used, the death toll could have been much higher.